conersteen19/saturn/2150_notes.md

 - Remove edges leaving that node and add it to your list.
 Recalculate indegree for all nodes (or subtract as you remove nodes).
 - Repeat while moving up indegree when no more exist.

+## 4/15/20
+Topological sort can be done n^2 time the slow way but can be improved using a queue and adding values of indegree 0 to queue and checking values as your decrement them.
+This makes it run faster but doesn't improve the worst case by that much (v^2).

+*Single source shortest path*: Find shortest path from vertex s to every other vertex in a graph assumuing path length.
+Commonly used breath-first search: check all edges from a node before diving down specific paths.
+Unweighted shortest paths use a queue- pop a node, check its connections, make new paths and push them to queue.
+Not very fast- n^2.
+Dijkstra's Algorithm works with the weighted edges case and makes the 'best' choice at every point.

+Dijkstra's Algorithm stars with each vertex's distance at infinity.
+Start at given vertex, see what its connected to.
+If it is less than that vertex's existing distance, update the distance to the shorter value.
+Repeat until every node has been read.